LBNL-ETA/pyWinCalc/readme.md

 - [cma_single_vision.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/cma_single_vision.py) Shows how to do a CMA calculation for a single-vision window and which results are available for CMA calculations.
 - [cma_double_vision_horizontal.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/cma_double_vision_horizontal.py) Shows how to do a CMA calculation for a horizontal double-vision window and which results are available for CMA calculations.
 - [cma_double_vision_vertical.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/cma_double_vision_vertical.py) Shows how to do a CMA calculation for a vertical double-vision window and which results are available for CMA calculations.
+- [thermal_ir.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/thermal_ir.py) Shows how to calculate optical results for the thermal IR method.
+Note that currently only calculations for a single solid layer are supported and these only have diffuse-diffuse transmittances and hemispherical emissivities.
 #### Non-example files
 These are files in the example folder that provide some functionality but are not calculation examples.
 - [igsdb_interaction.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/igsdb_interaction.py) Encapsulates some basic interaction with the [IGSDB](http://igsdb.lbl.gov)